-The recovery period after a facelift can be full of a great number of unknowns, but it doesn't have to be.
-If you are contemplating a facelift, you probably want to know what you can expect while recovering or what changes you'll need to make to help your recovery go as smoothly as possible.
-Your facial plastic surgeon can provide further details about the recovery period during your consultation, but the answers below should give you enough information to get started.
+The recovery period after a facelift can be full of unknowns, but it doesn't have to be.
+If you are thinking about having a facelift, you probably want to know what you can expect after your surgery or what changes you'll need to make to help your recovery go as smoothly as possible.
+Your facial plastic surgeon can provide more details about the recovery period during your consultation, but the answers below should help you get started.

 If you received general anesthesia, odds are that you haven't eaten for many hours.
-Your surgeon will let you know exactly what you can consume in the first few hours after your surgery, but generally, it’s advised that you stick to liquids for the first few hours, then start to add soft foods to your diet.
-You may have some nausea as the anesthetic wears off, meaning you won’t want to eat much, if anything.
+Your surgeon will let you know exactly what you can consume in the first few hours after your surgery, but in general, plan to stick to liquids for the first few hours, then start to add soft foods to your diet.
+You may have some nausea as the anesthesia wears off, so you may not want to eat much at all.

-To help your body heal, it's a good idea to eat as healthfully as possible in the weeks and months after your facelift.
-A diet that contains plenty of nutrients can also help you maintain the results of your surgery for as long as possible.
-Try to eat as many fruits and vegetables as you can and look to limit sugary foods and other types of processed or junk food.
+To help your body heal, it's a good idea to eat healthy foods as much as possible in the weeks after your facelift.
+A diet with plenty of nutrients can also help you maintain the results of your surgery.
+Try to eat plenty of fruits and vegetables, limit sugar, and avoid junk food.

 Sleeping can be a bit tricky as you recover from a facelift.
 It can be particularly tricky if you're a side or stomach sleeper, as your surgeon will strongly suggest sleeping on your back, with your head supported by two pillows, during recovery.
 Sleeping like that will keep your head elevated, reducing swelling, and will keep pressure off of your incisions.

 You can make sleeping a bit more comfortable after surgery by trying to get used to sleeping on your back a few weeks before the facelift.
 Surround yourself with pillows to keep yourself from rolling over while you sleep, too.